deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+## Day 14 (protobuf serialization)

+- Explored the possibility of serializing protobuf generated types, in both binary and json format

 ## Day 13 (grpc)

 - Revisit the examples.
 Updated the service definitions in echo service